EVORA-project/schemasheets/README.md

 ```

 -  `--rm`: Automatically removes the container when it stops.
-- `-u`: Ensures container processes match your user ID for proper file permissions as the evoratools/schemasheets container images follows best practices by running with a non-root user.
+- `-u`: Ensures container processes match your user ID for proper file permissions.
 - `-v`: Mounts your working directory at `/workdir` inside the container.

+The container follows best practices by running with a non-root user.

 ---